 St. John the Baptist in Savannah, Georgia.
 Photo courtesy Visit Savannah

 Explore the Cathedral Basilica of St. John the Baptist, one of the many stunning church spires that make up Savannah’s “skyline” of sorts.
+Viewing this living history is one of the best free things to do in Savannah.
 Aptly named the "Sistine of the South," this French Gothic cathedral dates back to 1876, making it the oldest Roman Catholic church in the state.
-Admission to the cathedral is free, and viewing the interior is a must-do for all Savannah's visitors!
+Admission to the cathedral is free, and viewing the interior is a must-do for all Savannah's visitors.

 Located within the bustling Savannah City Market, the American Prohibition Museum (the only one in the United States) stretches over 6,000 square feet.
 It contains 13 different galleries packed with artifacts from the Prohibition era.
 The self-guided tour will eventually lead you to the museum's speakeasy, designed to embody an authentic 1920s speakeasy bar.
 Here, you can marvel at the gorgeous antique wood bar while sipping on cocktails served by costumed bartenders.